Magnetic knee, shoulder, and ankle pads, as well as insoles and mattress pads, are widely available and are touted as providing healing benefits.

 The term magnet therapy refers to the use of static magnets placed directly on the body, generally over regions of pain.
 A static magnet is an ordinary permanent magnet, as opposed to an electromagnetic coil.
 Static magnets are either attached to the body by tape or encapsulated in specially designed products such as belts, wraps, or mattress pads.

 Static magnets come in various strengths.
 The units for measuring magnet strength are gauss and tesla.
 One tesla equals 10,000 gauss.
 A refrigerator magnet, for example, is around 50 gauss.
-Therapeutic magnets measure anywhere from 300 to 5,000 gauss.
+Therapeutic magnets measure anywhere from 300-5,000 gauss.

 Therapeutic magnets come in 2 different types of polarity arrangements: unipolar magnets and alternating-pole devices.
 Magnets that have north on one side and south on the other are known, rather confusingly, as unipolar magnets.
 Bipolar or alternating-pole magnets are made from a sheet of magnetic material with north and south magnets arranged in an alternating pattern, so that both north and south face the skin.
 This type of magnet exerts a weaker magnetic field because the alternating magnets tend to oppose each other.
 There are many opinions on which one is better.